 With the largest and most pointed beak of all the members of Geospiza difficilis, the Vampire Finch acquired this sharp tool for reasons that mainly have to do with the drawing of blood.
-Scientists believe that this acquired, flesh-puncturing beak may be an extension of a former cleaning behaviour that involved the removal of ticks.
-It’s not completely implausible that the Vampire Finches actually provided a service to the birds it now preys on for blood.
+Scientists believe that this acquired, flesh-puncturing beak may be an extension of a former cleaning behaviour that involved the removal of ticks from other birds.
+It’s not completely implausible to consider that the Vampire Finches actually provided a service to the birds it now preys on for blood.

-Maybe they accidentally struck red gold one day when they picked a little too deeply into the back of a booby.
+Maybe they accidentally struck “red gold” one day when they picked a little too hard into the back of a booby.
 Speaking of which…

 Bound for Booby Blood and Eggs

 What’s interesting to note is that the boobies often seem pretty laissez-fare with the whole ordeal.
 Perhaps they still think that the vampire finches are removing parasites or, even more disturbing – have completely resigned themselves to the fact that nothing will make them (and their large numbers) stop.

 Check out the following video to see for yourself (WARNING: Viewer discretion is advised):